taliahaller/track-suggester/readME.md

-# _Talia's "Decide what programming language to learn!"
+# _"Decide what programming language to learn!"
 Tracker Page_

-#### _This application creates a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio [8/4/18].
+_This application creates a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio (8/10/18).

-View my portfolio through GH-Pages: taliahaller.github.io/track-suggester/.
+View my portfolio through GH-Pages: taliahaller.github.io/track-suggester/._
-_

 #### By _**Talia Haller**_